-Incentives of up to 100 percent of make-ready infrastructure costs may be available for EV L2 charging sites within a Disadvantaged Community and DCFC charging sites located within one mile of Disadvantaged Communities.
-O&R will provide this 100 percent incentive until such Make-Ready Program expenditures reach 20 percent for Level 2 and 25 percent for DCFC of its authorized incentive budget, after which the Company will continue to support development within Disadvantaged Communities at the standard applicable 90 or 50 percent incentive levels.
+Incentives of up to 100 percent of make-ready infrastructure costs may be available for EV L2 charging sites within a DAC and DCFC charging sites located within one mile of DACs.
+As of January 29, 2025, O&R calculates expenditures on projects subject to the DAC budget cap as the sum of the total incentive amount for those projects, including future-proofing costs.
+The sum of all L2 DAC total incentive amounts has reached the cap of 20 percent of the authorized incentive budget.
+As such, O&R will provide this 100 percent incentive only for DCFC projects, until the sum of all DAC total incentive amounts reaches the cap of 25 percent of the authorized incentive budget for DCFC projects.
+After this point, the Company will continue to support development within Disadvantaged Communities at the standard applicable 90 or 50 percent incentive levels.
 Sites eligible for the 100 percent incentive include:

-- 1. Publicly accessible DCFC sites utilizing non-proprietary plugs, located within one mile of Disadvantaged Communities. - 2.
-Level 2 sites located in multi-unit dwellings within Disadvantaged Communities.
+1. Publicly accessible DCFC sites utilizing non-proprietary plugs, located within one mile of Disadvantaged Communities.